 Back with John, he takes advantage of the gunman’s self-distraction and makes his way in.
 In a string of events, the lieutenant ignores Olga’s order and leads a charge inside, Garrett and a group of thugs are robbing the safety deposit boxes and Holly manages to escape her captor’s grasp.
 Meanwhile, John dodges the opposing gunfire before Alan runs out of bullets, allowing him to beat the felon up.
 Afterwards, Issue 7 (told over 1 hour, 26 minutes) ends with Olga and the lieutenant arriving onto the newly-calm scene.
 McClane thinks that the perp caused the power outage, but she says that it’s actually much worst.

 Issue 8 begins at 11:01 pm with the hostage situation resolved as Cruces comforts Denise before informing McClane about the blackout being a city-wide issue.
 With Alan arrested, our two detectives have their work cut out for them due to the multitude of activity going on throughout the city.
 Unbeknownst to anyone, Garrett and his men are plundering the deposit boxes while Holly is being chased by Buddy as she calls for help via her C.B.
 Radio.
-John and Olga get just enough of her plea and her current address before she gets captured. so they decides to check it out.
+John and Olga get just enough of her plea and her current address before she gets captured as they decide to check it out.

 Meanwhile, John manages to climb back onto the bank’s rooftop only to see two thugs hanging out there.
 They spot him as he’s forced to evade their gunfire before shooting one and wounding the other.
-Ultimately, McClane manages to interrogate the perp before informing Olga that the recently-engaged thugs are under the employ of Bobby Nacomulli and that the blackout was caused by “three hayseeds for Tuxedo” since they cut off the power from the Indian Point Power Station in order to easily break into the bank and steal photos for Terri.
+Ultimately, McClane manages to interrogate the perp before informing Olga that the recently-engaged thugs are under the employ of Bobby Nacomulli and that the blackout was caused by “three hayseeds from Tuxedo” since they cut off the power from the Indian Point Power Station in order to easily break into the bank and steal photos for Terri.
 He says that she’s engaged to the governor’s son and was looking to acquire blackmailing pics of her with members of the New York Knicks.
 As Olga connects a backup generator to the bank, she learns that Garrett informed Bobby of the impending blackout “in return for a piece of action” while he looks to hang onto the incriminating photos in order to continually leech more money from Terri.

 Over at the “Vampire Kings Social Club”, Bobby is basking in the stolen valuables and expresses how he has no interest in sharing his plundered goods with the Rice boys.
 Unfortunately for him and his men, Olga had sent the cops his way as his crime spree gets shut down.
 Meanwhile, John bursts into Terri’s apartment and engages David in a brief struggle before subduing him with a pair of well-placed punches.
 She tries to shoot him, but McClane ducked and yanked David’s gun away from her, stating that any chance of her weaseling her way out of trouble has officially gone out the window.
 After shoving her onto her sofa, John gives the walkie-talkie to David and tells him to follow a particular command in order to receive shorter jail time.
 As such, he tells Garrett to head into the vault in order to hide from the cops.
 After he and his men head inside, Olga restores power to the bank as the vault door closes on them.